Decision-Oriented Dialogue for Human-AI Collaboration: Task Formulation

 \section{Task Formulation}

-We formalize a \emph{\problemname{}} (\problemabbr{}) as a multi-agent problem consisting of a set of agents, an underlying world state $W$, each agent's partial and possibly noisy observation $O_i$, a set of legal messages $m \in \mathcal{M}$ (analogous to actions in an MDP), a reward function over decisions $R$ with parameters $\theta$, and a communication cost function $C$.
+We formalize a \emph{\problemname{}} (\problemabbr{}) task as a multi-agent problem consisting of a set of agents, an underlying world state $W$, each agent's partial and possibly noisy observation $O_i$, a set of legal messages $m \in \mathcal{M}$ (analogous to actions in an Markov decision process), a reward function $R$ with parameters $\theta$ that evaluates decisions, and a communication cost function $C$.
 The goal of a \problemname{} is to find a decision that maximizes $R$ while minimizing the communication cost function $C$. $W$ remains fixed throughout the dialogue.
-Our problem can be thought of as a decentralized partially observation Markov decision process (Dec-POMDP;~\citet{bernstein2000complexity}) where the actions are ``cheap talk'' and formal decision messages.
+Our problem can be thought of as a decentralized partially observable Markov decision process (Dec-POMDP;~\citealp{bernstein2000complexity}) in which actions are messages and formal decisions.

 An agent $i$'s policy $\pi_i$ maps its known information $O_i$ and the dialogue history $\{ m_1, \ldots m_{t-1} \}$ to a new message $m_t$: $\pi_i(m_t \mid O_i, \{ m_1, \ldots m_{t-1} \})$.
-Agents take turns sending messages by sampling from their policy.
+Agents send messages by sampling from their policy.
 Messages may specify a recipient if the number of agents $> 2$, and are expressed in natural language except for three special formal messages: a proposed decision, a formal acceptance of a decision, and a formal rejection.
-If an agent sends a proposed decision message and all other agents respond with a formal acceptance, the dialogue ends.
-When formal proposal decisions are sent, agents may additionally receive noisy observations of the reward of that decision (functions of the reward $f(R_{\theta}(\cdot))$).
-They can use these observations to make inferences about $W$ and $R$, and to decide how to respond.
-Otherwise, the only observations they receive throughout the dialogue are the messages from the other agents.\footnote{In general, the formalism does accommodate settings where an agent can pay to acquire new observations during the dialogue.
-Simply create other agents that have access to those observations (e.g., sensors), and assign a high cost to communicating with those agents.}
+If an agent sends a proposed decision message and all other agents respond with formal acceptances, the dialogue ends.

 To illustrate the information in a \problemabbr{}, consider the task of planning a travel itinerary that satisfies a user's preferences (\texttt{Planning}, as shown in~\cref{fig:tasks}, middle).
 We represent the underlying world state as a weighted graph $W = (V,E,w)$ whose vertices are potential destinations.
 A decision is a path $W'$ in $W$, representing the itinerary.
 Higher-weighted paths are better and the agents must communicate to improve their knowledge of the edge weights.